Recipe: Loaded Mashed Potatoes

 - instant mashed potatoes: from Bob’s Red Mill (no additives, just potatoes!)

-- freeze-dried mozzarella cheese: from Packet Gourmet
+- freeze-dried cheese: from Packet Gourmet

 - butter powder: from Packit Gourmet